 The Alliance of Student Social Workers (ASSW) provides an opportunity for students and faculty to discuss local, state, national and international social issues and topics.
 Activities organized by the ASSW include bringing guest speakers to campus and working with other student clubs to plan events and activities.
-Officers of the ASSW are liaisons to the social work faculty and serve as student representatives to the Illinois Chapter of the National Association of Social Workers.
-ASSW officers are elected for one-year terms at the last meeting of the Spring semester.
-If you would like more information about ASSW, you may contact the club's faculty advisor, Professor Jade Stanley, chair, Social Work Program.
+Officers of the ASSW are liaisons to the Social Work faculty and serve as student representatives to the Illinois Chapter of the National Association of Social Workers.
+ASSW officers are elected for one-year terms at the last meeting of the spring semester.

 Explore other clubs through the Office of Student Leadership and Development, which houses chartered clubs and organizations to meet the interests of students on campus.
 Joining a club is one of the many extracurricular things to do while at Northeastern.

 In today's global society, an increasing number of social workers are choosing to live and learn in cultures very different from their own.
 In fact, many believe there is no better way to truly understand the impact of global forces on the vulnerable populations we serve, both at home and abroad.
-Northeastern’s BASW curriculum includes an increasing number of international experiential courses and learning opportunites.
-Learn more about global learning opportunities available to you as an BASW student.
-A growing number of Northeastern BASW faculty members and students are conducting international research in countries around the world.
+Northeastern’s BSW curriculum includes an increasing number of international experiential courses and learning opportunities.
+Learn more about global learning opportunities available to you as an BSW student.
+A growing number of Northeastern BSW faculty members and students are conducting international research in countries around the world.
 Many of our students begin a research project while in the program and continue this interest in their advanced studies.

 Check out our newsletter, NEIU Advocate, to find out more.

-Many of our social work students are also members of the McNair Scholars Program, a program that supports first-generation college students and students from historically underrepresented groups.
-The Social Work Program has been recognized for mentoring the largest group of McNair Scholars over the past five years.
-Explore eligibility for and benefits of participation in Northeastern’s Honors Program.
+Many of our Social Work students are also members of the McNair Scholars Program, a program that supports first-generation college students and students from historically underrepresented groups.
+The Social Work program has been recognized for mentoring the largest group of McNair Scholars over the past five years.
+Explore eligibility for and benefits of participation in Northeastern’s University Honors Program.